Everything You Need To Know About Biogas Production

 Biological treatment is a part of the wastewater treatment plant.

-Under biological treatment, anaerobic digestion is a phase where the bacteria in the treatment plant break down organic matter like animal manure, wastewater biosolids, and food wastes in the absence of oxygen.
+Under biological treatment, anaerobic digestion is a phase where bacteria in the treatment plant break down organic matter, such as animal manure, wastewater biosolids, and food waste, in the absence of oxygen.

 Anaerobic digestion occurs in a sealed vessel called a biodigester.

-These reactors break down the waste and produce resultant biogas.
+These reactors break down the waste and produce biogas as a result.

 In a digester, multiple organic matters are combined for co-digestion.

-Co-digested materials include manure, food waste (i.e., processing, distribution, and consumer-generated materials), crop residues, fats, oils, and greases (FOG), and many other sources.
+Co-digested materials include manure, food waste (i.e., processing, distribution, and consumer-generated materials), crop residues, fats, oils, and greases (FOG), as well as many other sources.

 It helps in increasing biogas production from low-yielding or difficult-to-digest organic waste.